Probing multi-particle bunching from intermittency analysis in relativistic heavy-ion collisions: Introduction

 Upon approaching a critical point, the correlation length of the system diverges and the system becomes scale invariant, or self-similar~\cite{DeWolf:1995nyp, Bialas:1990xd, Satz:1989vj}.
 Based on the 3D-Ising universality class arguments~\cite{Antoniou:2006zb, Antoniou:2017vti, Antoniou:2000ms, Antoniou:2015lwa}, the density-density correlation function for small momentum transfer has a power-law structure, leading to large density fluctuations in heavy-ion collisions~\cite{Antoniou:2006zb, Antoniou:2017vti, Antoniou:2000ms, Antoniou:2015lwa}.
 Such fluctuations can be probed in transverse momentum phase space within the framework of an intermittency analysis by utilizing the scaled factorial moments~\cite{Antoniou:2006zb, Antoniou:2017vti, Antoniou:2000ms, Antoniou:2015lwa, NA49:2009diu, Wu:2019mqq}.
 The methodology consists of dividing the D-dimensional phase space into $M^D$ equal-sized cells and the observable, $q$-th order scaled factorial moment $F_{q}\left(M\right)$, is defined as follows~\cite{Antoniou:2006zb, Hwa:1992uq, NA49:2012ebu, Antoniou:2005am, Bialas:1985jb, Bialas:1988wc}:

 where $M^{D}$ is the number of cells in D-dimensional phase space and $n_{i}$ is the measured multiplicity of a given event in the $i$-th cell.
 The angle bracket denotes an average over the events.
-The intermittency appears as a power-law (scaling) behavior of scaled factorial moments~\cite{Antoniou:2006zb, Hwa:1992uq, Antoniou:2000ms, Bialas:1985jb}.
+The intermittency appears as a power-law (scaling) behavior of scaled factorial moments, and factorial moments increase when the size of the phase-space cells goes to zero\footnote{Frequently in multiparticle production, a system is said to be "intermittent" if a power-law relations of factorial moments exist~\cite{STAR:2023jpm}.
+Usually one observes an increase of factorial moments with decreasing size of phase-space cells but this happens for quite large cells and not in the limit where the size of phase-space cells goes to zero.
+However, for smaller cells the factorial moments saturate and no intermittency effect can be observed.}~\cite{Antoniou:2006zb, Hwa:1992uq, Antoniou:2000ms, Bialas:1985jb}.
 If the system features density fluctuations, scaled factorial moments will obey a power-law behavior of $ F_{q}\left(M\right) \propto \left(M^{D}\right)^{\phi_{q}}$, $ M\gg 1$, where $\phi_{q}$ is called the intermittency index quantifying the strength of intermittency~\cite{Antoniou:2006zb, Antoniou:2017vti, Antoniou:2000ms, NA49:2009diu, NA49:2012ebu}.

 However, the consideration of "intermittency" as a genuinely novel phenomenon remained less apparent.
-Relation between Hanbury-Brown-Twiss effect and intermitency phenomenon was discussed and advocate that they are perfectly compatible~\cite{Bialas:1992ca, Wibig:1995jg}.
+Relation between Hanbury-Brown-Twiss effect and intermitency-like phenomenon was discussed and advocate that they are perfectly compatible~\cite{Bialas:1992ca, Wibig:1995jg}.
 Has been shown that the multi-particle Bose-Einstein correlations leads to the power-law like behavior of scaled factorial moments.
-In Ref.~\cite{Charlet:1993ic}, diverse datasets were analyzed, leading to the conclusion that intermittency results from Bose-Einstein correlations, alongside a mechanism driving power-law behavior.
+In Ref.~\cite{Charlet:1993ic}, diverse data sets were analyzed, leading to the conclusion that intermittency results from Bose-Einstein correlations, alongside a mechanism driving power-law behavior.
 Conversely, in Ref.~\cite{Carruthers:1989jj}, the authors contend that the observed intermittent-like patterns in moments of multiplicity distributions are attributable to the quantum statistical properties of the particle-emitting system, rather than serving as direct evidence of intermittency.

 Notice that implementing the "mixed event method" effectively removes contributions of multiplicity fluctuations (among others background contributions)~\cite{NA49:2009diu, NA49:2012ebu, Antoniou:2005am}.
 Mixed events are constructed by randomly selecting particles from different original events, while ensuring that the mixed events have the same multiplicity and momentum distributions as the original events.
 Usually instead of $F_q(M)$ the following observable is used: